CardScan-ai/testing-resources/README.md

 CYPRESS_WEBCAM_VIDEO_PATH=./insurance-test-videos/1440p.y4m cypress open
 ```

-This command will run Cypress with the 1440p.y4m video file as the fake webcam input.
+This command will open Cypress with the 1440p.y4m video file as the fake webcam input.

 ## Contributing